SwedbankPay/developer.swedbankpay.com/checkout-v3/index.md

 chooses the method of payment.
 You can also choose the **Payment Only** option.
 In this case, you will collect and store payer data, along with the payment instruments you will present to the payer.
-It is possible to use different implementations per payment order within the **Full checkout** options.
+It is possible to use different implementations per payment order within the **Full Checkout** options.
 This is especially useful if you need different customer journeys based on the device used.